 What is your process?

-Call 210-308-0800 to schedule an online consultation.
+Call 210-308-0800 to schedule an online or in-person consultation.
 We will send you a questionnaire that is fillable online and will help your attorney walk you through customized solutions for your family.

 The initial meeting runs 60-90 minutes.
 At the end of that consultation, you will be presented with options that meet your needs and you can decide how you would like to move forward at that time.

-If you are an estate planning client, Estate plans are typically complete in 4-5 weeks after 3 zoom meetings.
-While that is our average turn around time we can do emergency drafting as soon as same day.
+If you are an estate planning client, Estate plans are typically complete in 4-5 weeks after 2 meetings.
+While that is our average turnaround time we can do emergency drafting as soon as same day.

 The details are as follows:

 When you decide to move forward you have access to sign an engagement agreement online and pay via an email link (or you can mail your check).

-The second meeting is the review.
-We will schedule a second zoom meeting 2 weeks after your initial consultation to review the documents your attorney has created for you, where you can make sure all documents are prepared as you requested.
+The second meeting is the review and signing appointment conducted in person.
+Approximately 2 weeks after your initial consultation you will review the documents your attorney has created for you.
+At this time, you can make sure all documents are prepared as you requested.
 Then you will proceed to sign your documents with your attorney and 2 witnesses present.